robcarmo/devops-challenge-senior-rob/README.md

 Your task will be considered successful if a colleague is able to deploy your infrastructure to an AWS account.

+Imagine that someone with less experience than you will need to clone your repository and deploy your infrastructure.
+With that in mind, you must provide all the instructions they will need to do that successfully.
+These must include any prerequisites for deployment; mention of needed tools and links to their installation pages; how to configure credentials for the tool of your choice; and what commands to run for deploying your code to AWS.

+We want to see your ability to properly document and communicate about your work with the team.

 Other criteria for evaluation will be: